top of page

 When Explanation Becomes Identity

-As these narratives proliferate, diagnosis increasingly shifts from a framework for understanding needs into a central identity marker.
-This phenomenon is not unique to autism; researchers have noted similar patterns across mental health discourse, where diagnostic labels become fused with self-concept and social belonging.
-However, autism discourse appears particularly vulnerable to this shift due to its spectrum-based nature and the moral weight now attached to neurodiversity language online.
+As these narratives spread, diagnosis shifts from a framework for understanding needs to a central identity marker.
+This trend is not unique to autism; similar patterns exist across mental health discourse.
+However, autism discussions are particularly vulnerable due to their spectrum-based nature and the moral weight attached to neurodiversity language.

-When diagnostic categories become identities, disagreement is no longer interpreted as intellectual difference, but as personal invalidation.
-Clinical concepts become protected beliefs.
-And evidence-based discussion gives way to in-group consensus.
-This dynamic mirrors patterns observed in other identity-driven movements, where cohesion is maintained not through shared inquiry, but through shared certainty.
+When diagnostic categories become identities, disagreement is seen as personal invalidation.
+Clinical concepts become protected beliefs, and evidence-based discussions give way to in-group consensus.
+This dynamic mirrors patterns in other identity-driven movements, where cohesion is maintained through shared certainty rather than inquiry.

 The Cost of Polarization